Canon 5D Mark IV vs Fujifilm X100F

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark IV and X100F can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Fujifilm X100F Manual.

 So how do things add up?
 Is the Canon 5D Mark IV better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.